AncyStar/movieapp/README.md

+- **React**: For building the user interface.
+- **React Router**: For routing between different views (search page, movie details).
+- **Tailwind CSS**: For styling the app.
+- **OMDB API**: For fetching movie data (https://www.omdbapi.com/).
+- **Axios**: For making HTTP requests.

+The application uses React Router to handle navigation between the movie search page and the movie details page.
+The OMDB API is used to fetch movie data, including search results, detailed movie information, and ratings.
+Tailwind CSS is used for responsive, utility-first styling.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.